CSU Policy: Sponsored Projects Accounts Receivable

 PURPOSE OF THIS POLICY

-The timely collection of accounts receivable on all sponsored research (5-3) accounts is a sound financial management practice to ensure that Colorado State University maintains an adequate system of internal control and reduces the risk of audit findings and financial loss.
-The purpose of this policy is to assign responsibility and provide guidance for managing receivables and for covering bad debt in 5-3 accounts.
+The timely collection of accounts Receivable on all sponsored research (5-3) accounts is a sound financial management practice to ensure that Colorado State University maintains an adequate system of internal control and reduces the risk of audit findings and financial loss.
+The purpose of this policy is to assign responsibility and provide guidance for managing Receivables and for covering Bad Debt in 5-3 accounts.

 APPLICATION OF THIS POLICY